Krikke99/Krikke99/README.md

 # Hello folks👋

 My name is Chris Deprez and i'm a network/system engineer and hobby developer/scripter.
-I'm from Belgium, living in Antwerp and currently working at Officenter.
+I'm from Belgium, living in Antwerp and currently working at [Officenter](https://officenter.eu/) as IT manager.
 You can find me on
 <div id="badges">
   <a href="https://twitter.com/Krikke_99">
     <img src="https://img.shields.io/badge/Twitter-blue?style=for-the-badge&logo=twitter&logoColor=white" alt="Twitter Badge"/>